-When you think of buying an American Eskimo Dog wrapped in its white fur, the first thing that fantasizes you is a GREAT snuggle time.
+When you think of buying an American Eskimo Dog wrapped in its white fur, the first thing that fascinates you is a great snuggle.
 After all, who doesn’t crave warm hugs from the most adorable creature on the planet?
-Literally, EVERYONE!
+EVERYONE!

-Meanwhile, you are busy daydreaming about being curled up with your cotton candy in the blanket, a serious question pops up in your mind and bursts the bubble.
-That is: Are American Eskimo dogs hypoallergenic?
+Meanwhile, you are busy daydreaming about being curled up with your cotton candy in the blanket, and a serious question pops up in your mind and bursts the bubble: Are American Eskimo dogs hypoallergenic?

-You might see a hodgepodge of misleading information related to this query online and be unable to draw a conclusion.
-Lucky for you, I am going to disclose whether your most loved American Eskimo dogs are hypoallergenic or not.
+You might see an assortment of misleading information related to this query online and be unable to conclude.
+Lucky for you, I will disclose whether your most loved American Eskimo dogs are hypoallergenic or not.
 Shall I?

 Are American Eskimo Dogs Hypoallergenic?